Emma Suárez: Later roles

 Emma Suárez (left) with fellow actress Ana Risueño at the San Sebastián International Film Festival (c.
 2005).

 She starred as a cabaret performer in the 2001 film Dama de Porto Pim, set in the Azores against the backdrop of World War II.
 For her performance as a "flighty" single mother dealing with her own demons in Under the Stars (2007), Suárez obtained another Goya Award nomination.
 Likewise, she starred opposite Bárbara Lennie as a bounty hunter and femme fatale in the Mexican noir film Todos los días son tuyos (2007) about the detention of alleged ETA members.

 In 2010, Suárez featured in The Mosquito Net, a film about a Catalan dysfunctional family that was presented at the Seminci.
 In the fiction, she portrayed an illustrator corroded by pain at the verge of suicide, with Suárez describing her character back as one of the most complex and hard in her career up to that date.
 She obtained Goya and Gaudí Award nominations, as well as a Forqué Award for Best Actress ex aequo with Nora Navas, among other accolades.

 Suárez (waving right hand) attending the Cannes presentation of Julieta along with Michelle Jenner, Daniel Grao, Adriana Ugarte, Pedro Almodóvar, and Inma Cuesta in May 2016.

 In Pedro Almodóvar's Julieta, Suárez played the titular role along with Adriana Ugarte.
-The film entered competition for the Palme d'Or at the 2016 Cannes Film Festival and won Suárez her second Goya Award for Best Leading Actress for playing a 55-year-old teacher thinking about how to explain her missing daughter the secrets she has withheld for over thirty years.
+The film entered competition for the Palme d'Or at the 2016 Cannes Film Festival and won Suárez her second Goya Award for Best Leading Actress for playing a 55-year-old teacher thinking about how to explain to her missing daughter the secrets she has withheld for over thirty years.
 At the same ceremony, she was also awarded the Goya Award for Best Supporting Actress for her performance in Isa Campo and Isaki Lacuesta's The Next Skin.

 In 2017, she starred in Michel Franco's April's Daughters, another Cannes entry, portraying a cougar.
 Allan Hunter of ScreenDaily assessed that Suárez made her character in the film "entirely plausible", writing that she [April] "is all the more chilling for being so matter-of-fact about her actions".

 Suárez played a beleaguered woman desperate for gathering €35,000 in less than 24 hours in heist thriller 70 Big Ones (2018).